ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

 In a key-encapsulation algorithm, participants A and B establish a shared secret as follows:

-1. Participant A generates a key-pair: a private decapsulation key, and a public encapsulation key.
+1. Participant A generates a key pair: a private decapsulation key, and a public encapsulation key.
 #.
 The public encapsulation key is made available to participant B.
 #.
 Participant B uses the encapsulation key to generate one copy of a shared secret, and some ciphertext.
 #.
 The ciphertext is transferred to participant A.